memelotsqui/characterstudio-docs/docs/Modders/manifest-files/character-traits.md

 ]
 ```

-A BlendshapeTrait Group definition has the following traits:
+A BlendshapeTrait Group definition has the following properties:

 **trait *(string)***: Group id of the blendshape group.